 8×8 offers monthly and annual contracts for SIP trunking services.
 These rates vary based on the length of the contract and add-ons, such as toll free and local numbers.

-Nextiva offers two main service plans, as shown below.
+Nextiva offers two main service plans: a SIP metered plan and a SIP unmetered plan.
 Much like 8×8’s pricing scale, these rates vary depending which additional features you choose to use.

 Internet Fax Services

 While some SIP trunking providers offer alternative options for traditional fax, others simply recommend that you keep a single landline for this purpose.
 Both 8×8 and Nextiva offer Internet fax alternatives for businesses that choose to use SIP trunking, but still use fax on a regular basis.

 8×8 offers several standalone plans for Internet fax: Unlimited Fax Extension and Metered Fax Extension.
 Both of these plans are also available with a second port activation.